peasant98/active-gsplat/README.md

 ```

+This will open an interactive UI where you can select (1s or 0s) for each image pair.
+The script will save the labels in the same CSV file.

 ## Training the Preference Model

 Next, to train a specific preference model (resnet or dino), run the following script: